|

 IV.
 MEETINGS.

-Meetings of the Order of the Laurel of Caid are held to discuss candidates
+Meetings of the Order of the Laurel of Caid are held to discuss

-and informal meetings to be held will be determined by the needs of the
+number of formal and informal meetings to be held will be determined by

-Crown and the Order, but there must be at least one formal meeting each
+the needs of the Crown and the Order, but there must be at least one

-Companions of the Order of the Laurel, and only Companions of the
+Companions of the Order of the Laurel, and only Companions

-others to attend.
+may invite others to attend.

 A. Formal Meetings.

-- 1. Notice of and agendae for meetings shall be sent to all voting Companions
+- 1. Notice of and agendae for meetings shall be sent to all voting

-those who are unable to attend may comment in writing.
+meeting, so that those who are unable to attend may comment in writing.

-- 2. Items not on the agenda may be discussed, but may not be voted upon.
+- 2. Items not on the agenda may be discussed, but may not be voted

-of the meeting shall be sent to all voting Companions in a timely fashion,
+Companions.
+Minutes of the meeting shall be sent to all voting

-usually within 14 days.
+Companions in a timely fashion, usually within 14 days.

 - 3. In addition to the minutes, absentee ballots shall be sent by the

-Secretary to non-attending Companions for all matters on which the Order
+Secretary to non-attending Companions for all matters on which the

-the sending of the ballots.
+days of the sending of the ballots.
 (July 2003)

 - 4. The results of any voting will be mailed by the Secretary at the